Poverty in Mexico: Poverty and indigenous communities

-Indigenous communities suffer particularly from poverty, causing them to be marginalized from society.
-Although "local and federal governments implemented social protection programs so as to alleviate poverty conditions and interregional disparities, in general, conditions for indigenous people remain unchanged," (Gonzales cited World Bank, 2005).
-Studies have shown that ethnicity is an important cause for inequality in income distribution, access to basic health care services and education, which in turn explain the significant difference in earnings between indigenous and non-indigenous people.
-According to the World Bank, about three-quarters of indigenous peoples in Mexico are poor and the gap between indigenous and non-indigenous groups is very high; the difference in poverty has been divided into explained and unexplained components.
-The explained components are "the amount of the gap attributed to observable characteristics such as education, age, occupation, region of residence and so on," (World Bank, 2005) which account for three quarters of poverty.
-The unexplained components are related to the level of discrimination and explain a quarter of the poverty.
-Indigenous people in Mexico are faced to significant disadvantages in economic and social outcomes and although discrimination against them appears to be decreasing, the government needs to improve education and government services to reduce the poverty gap.
-Based on their research, the World Bank suggests the promotion of equal health care access for indigenous peoples "though the implementation of a head start program that focuses on maternal and child health issues," (World Bank, 2005) as well as improving "data collection efforts related to identifying indigenous populations," (World Bank, 2005) to better monitor progress over time.
+Indigenous communities suffer particularly from poverty, which marginalizes them from society.
+Although "local and federal governments have implemented social protection programs to alleviate poverty and interregional disparities, in general, conditions for indigenous people remain unchanged" (Gonzales cited World Bank, 2005).
+Various studies have shown that ethnicity is a major cause of inequality in income distribution and access to basic health services and education, which in turn explains the significant income gap between indigenous and non-indigenous people.
+According to the World Bank, about three-quarters of indigenous peoples in Mexico are poor, and the gap between indigenous and non-indigenous groups is very high; the difference in poverty has been divided into explained and unexplained factors.
+The explained factors are "the magnitude of the gap attributed to observable characteristics such as education, age, occupation, region of residence, etc." (World Bank, 2005), which account for three-quarters of poverty.
+The unexplained factors relate to the level of discrimination and explain a quarter of the poverty.
+Indigenous people in Mexico face significant economic and social disadvantages, and although discrimination against them appears to be decreasing, the government needs to improve education and public services to reduce the poverty gap.
+Based on its research, the World Bank suggests promoting equal health care access for indigenous peoples "by implementing a head start program focused on maternal and child health," (World Bank, 2005) as well as improving "data collection initiatives for the identification of indigenous populations," (World Bank, 2005) to better monitor progress over time.